jacksund/simmate/docs/parameters.md

     ```

 !!! danger
-    For calculators such as VASP, your `command` parameter must use a number of cores that is divisible by `nimages`.
+    For apps such as VASP, your `command` parameter must use a number of cores that is divisible by `nimages`.
 For example, `nimages=3` and `command="mpirun -n 10 vasp_std > vasp.out"` will fail because 10 is not divisible by 3.

 --------------------------